Alessandro Riguccini: Alessandro Riguccini vs Edgar Puerta

-On 25 November 2017 he tackled former two times WBC world silver champion Edgar Puerta in a 10-round no-title match, winning by second-round knockout after being knocked out in the first round.
+On 25 November 2017, he took on former two-time WBC Silver champion Edgar Puerta in a 10-round non-title bout, winning by second-round knockout after being knocked down in the first round.

 Alessandro Riguccini vs Bryan Romero Castillo

-On 24 March 2018 he defeated the Mexican Bryan Romero Castillo, who appeared at the match with a record of 20 wins (15 Ko) and only 1 loss, with an effective KO at 1 minute and 21 seconds of the first round thus achieving a perfect record of 21 wins (17 Ko) and no defeat.
+On 24 March 2018, he defeated the Mexican Bryan Romero Castillo, who entered the bout with a record of 20 wins (15 KOs) and only 1 loss.
+Riguccini knocked his opponent out at 1 minute and 21 seconds of the first round, thus raising his unbeaten record to 21 wins with 17 KOs.

-WBC World Silver welterweight title
+WBC Silver interim welterweight champion

-On 27 October 2018 he won the welterweight world WBC silver title against the undefeated Andres Villaman (14-0, 10KOs) bringing his record to 22 wins (18 KOs) and no defeats and thus becoming world champion boxing and kickboxing in globally recognized federations (respectively WBC and Wako Pro).
+On 27 October 2018, he won the WBC Silver interim welterweight title against the undefeated Andrés Villaman (14-0–1, 10KOs), bringing his record to 22 wins (18 KOs) and no defeats.